kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 ### Architecture

-We should modify the demo image to have everything run on K8s
+We should modify the demo image to have everything run on Kubernetes.

 ## Prerequisites

-Install the Kafka Operator and OperatorVersion
+Install the Kafka `Operator` and `OperatorVersion`.

 ```bash
 kubectl apply -f config/samples/kafka-operator.yaml
 kubectl apply -f config/samples/kafka-operatorversion.yaml
 ```

-Install the Flink Operator and OperatorVersion
+Install the Flink `Operator` and `OperatorVersion`.
 ```bash
 kubectl apply -f config/samples/flink.yaml
 ```

 ## Deploy Plan
-The deployplan has several stages that can be read from the Flink file, but we ouline the Phases and steps here:
+The `deploy` plan has several stages that can be read from the Flink file, but we ouline the phases and steps here:

 ### Kafka Phase